Four Simple Ways to Spot Counterfeit Currency

 The Federal Reserve, U.S. Treasury and Secret Service work in conjunction to make sure our country’s currency is hard to counterfeit.
 Each paper note from $1 to $100 is enhanced with detailed security features designed to make it hard for criminals to reproduce.

-Here are four ways to spot fake bills.
+Here are four ways to detect counterfeit money.
 (Spoiler alert: it can be tougher than you think.)

-Feeling a bill can be one of the easiest ways to detect fake money.
+Feeling a bill can be one of the easiest ways to tell whether money is real or fake.
 An authentic note will actually feel slightly rough to the touch, as U.S. currency uses a unique printing process that results in slightly raised ink.
 Is the bill you’re holding smooth?
 It might be a counterfeit.